 The main objective of this paper is to study how individual's poverty levels affect their exposure and experiences of fragility.
 In other words, are poor households more likely to perceive and experience fragility than non-poor households?
 In order to empirically answer this research question, it is imperative to shed light on the pathways through which fragility and poverty can and do interlink.
-For this purpose, we produced a simple conceptual framework to capture these interlinkages as shown in figure 1.
-In the first instance, building on the concepts and definitions of fragility, weak institutions decrease government's ability to provide equal opportunities to its citizens, decrease provision of services and public goods, and increase government corruption, poor infrastructure and inefficient economic management (Tanzi and Davoodi; 2002; Rodrik 2007; Acemoglu and Robinson 2012).
+For this purpose, we produced a simple conceptual framework to capture these interlinkages as shown in Figure 1.
+In the first instance, building on the concepts and definitions of fragility, weak institutions decrease government's ability to provide equal opportunities to its citizens, decrease provision of services and public goods, and increase government corruption, poor infrastructure, and inefficient economic management (Tanzi & Davoodi; 2002; Rodrik 2007; Acemoglu & Robinson 2012).
 These factors in hand hinder vulnerable individuals to escape the poverty trap, lowering individuals' consumption expenditure, and increasing their food insecurity.
-In the second instance, high poverty levels are likely to cause fragility, manifested in increased individual grievances, crime, and violence, and diminished trust in government and political institutions.
-Hence, fragility worsens where there is a combination of increased poverty or economic decline with pre-existing presence of weak institutions that cannot meet the very real grievances caused by, for instance, inequitable distribution of resources or unequal access to formal institutions (Hausken and Ncube, 2013).
+In the second instance, high poverty levels are likely to cause fragility, manifested in increased individual grievances, crime and violence, and diminished trust in government and political institutions.
+Hence, fragility worsens where there is a combination of increased poverty or economic decline with pre-existing presence of weak institutions that cannot meet the very real grievances caused by, for example, inequitable distribution of resources or unequal access to formal institutions (Hausken & Ncube, 2013).
 This negative cyclical dynamic between poverty and fragility can be closely linked to studies which show that once a country experiences violent conflict, it faces a reversal of economic development, which in turn increases the likelihood of further conflict (Braithwaite et al., 2016).

-Figure 1.
-A simplified link between fragility and poverty and its underlying mechanisms
+Figure 1: A simplified link between fragility and poverty and its underlying mechanisms

 For this study, we will focus on the left-part of this relationship, examining how higher poverty rates contribute to increasing fragility.
-At the individual level, it is difficult to differentiate clearly what drives and what constitutes fragility as such.
-Given that we are only able to measure how people experience and perceive fragility at the micro-level, we will aim to develop a holistic and multidimensional measure of exposure to fragility which constitutes most of the driving factors that impact fragility level at the individual level (a detailed description of these indicators is presented in section 5.2).
+At the individual-level, it is difficult to differentiate clearly what drives and what constitutes fragility as such.
+Given that we are only able to measure how people experience and perceive fragility at the micro-level, we will aim to develop a holistic and multidimensional measure of exposure to fragility which constitutes most of the driving factors that impact fragility at the individual-level (a detailed description of these indicators is presented in Section 5 under multidimensional measures subsection).

-4. Country Background
+4. Country background

 Kenya is an ethnically, culturally, and economically diverse country.
-After the post-election violence that took place in 2007, Kenya has been classified by a number of indices as a fragile state, and since then the country has remained in the high-risk group of fragility.
+After the postelection violence that took place in 2007, Kenya has been classified by a number of indices as a fragile state, and since then the country has remained in the high-risk group of fragility.
 For example, based on the 2017 Fragile State Index (FSI), Kenya lies in the 30 most fragile states.
-In the aftermath of the contested 2007 election and violence, the FSI of Kenya increased rapidly to a peak level registered in the past decade (figure 2).
+In the aftermath of the contested 2007 election and violence, the FSI of Kenya increased rapidly to a peak level registered in the past decade (Figure 2).
 Consequently, Kenya has undergone a number of legislative and constitutional reforms, which mainly reduced the power of the president, enhanced the role of parliament and citizens, and created an independent judiciary.
-Most notably the reforms provided a very ambitious decentralization process which aimed to transfer important governance decision-making to sub-national legislative units.
+Most notably, the reforms provided a very ambitious decentralization process which aimed to transfer important governance decision-making to subnational legislative units.
 This gives counties full autonomy to address local needs in provision of services (World Bank, 2012).
 However, these constitutional reforms coupled with impressive economic growth were not sufficient to significantly improve Kenya's fragility situation.

-Figure 2.
-Relationship between FSI and GDP Growth, Kenya (2006-2016)
+Figure 2: Relationship between FSI and GDP growth, Kenya (2006-2016)

-Source: GDP Growth, Annual numbers from World Bank (2018).
-Fragility State Index (FSI), yearly indicators from the Fund for peace (2018), the higher the FSI, the higher the fragility level.
+Sources: GDP growth annual numbers from World Bank (2018).
+FSI yearly indicators from the Fund for Peace (2018)